andrew-raphael-lukasik/CacheStrings/README.md

 # CacheIntString
-Int to String without continuous memory leaks.
+Int-String hashtable to ease your fight with all those UI-related MEMORY LEAKS.
 You provide string-formatting method.
+Usecases:
+- timers (!)
-Usecases: timers (!) also any kind of number fields (where strings repeat)
+- any kind of UI number fields where strings repeat eventually and pool size is limited